ThinkOutSideTheBlock/Verifiable-Private-Voting-with-Post-Quantum-Security/README.md

 - **Byzantine Fault Tolerance**: Tolerates up to ⅓ malicious parties
 - **Malicious Security**: Verified commitments and secret sharing

+## Citation
+If you use this software, please cite it as:

+Khoshakhlagh, Sajjad.
+(2025).
+Verifiable Private Voting with Post-Quantum Security: Integrating ML-KEM, Zero-Knowledge Proofs, and Multi-Party Computation (v1.0.0-alpha).
+Zenodo. https://doi.org/10.5281/zenodo.17611890

 ### License
 MIT License